realSina/who-is-what/README.md

 # whois-telegram
-a funny Telegram bot source for tagging random people in Telegram chats to say what they are, in PHP
+a funny Telegram bot source for tagging random people in Telegram chats to say what they are, with MadelineProto library in PHP

 # About
 It's source of a Telegram bot in Persian language to make fun of your friends/members in your Telegram supergroups!